-There is, however, something to be said for planting roots within a community.
-If the meaning of life is contribution—which we strongly believe that it is; we believe that giving is living—then a great way to contribute is to establish a foothold in a community and to contribute in meaningful ways to the people in that community.
-That’s not to say that you can’t travel and still contribute though, but communities require community leaders and thus someone must establish themselves as leaders within a community for the community to flourish.
+Conversely, there is something to be said for planting roots within a community.
+If the meaning of life is contribution—which we strongly believe it is—then a great way to contribute is to establish a foothold in a community and to contribute to the people in that community.
+That’s not to say you can’t travel and still contribute, but communities require community leaders, and thus someone must establish themselves as leaders within a community for the community to flourish.

 Even with a strong tie to a community, it’s advisable to take the occasional journey outside your comfort zone to see the world from a fresh perspective.
 But we don’t feel obligated to travel.
 And that is perhaps the difference.

 So if you’re contemplating a minimalist lifestyle, but feel burdened by the whole traveling requirement, don’t be.
 The majority of minimalists are not nomads.
 Some minimalists have families and children and suburban homes and personal baggage and go to school and practice their religion and live extraordinary lives with less stuff.
 That’s the commonality: minimalists live worthwhile lives by eliminating excess from their lives.
 Minimalists live a life of freedom, one in which they are aware of what’s going on around them and inside them.
 And regardless of their traveling preferences, they are walking with the living, not the dead.